S.F.W.: Production

-S.F.W. was filmed in October and November 1993, in Los Angeles, California.
+S.F.W. was filmed in October and November 1993, in Los Angeles.

 Reception

 S.F.W. received negative reviews from critics.
+In a one-star review, critic Roger Ebert said "the film is intended as a satirical attack on the cult of celebrity", but its central figure is "the most singularly stupid, obnoxious character I've seen on the screen in many a day - which would be promising, if he were not boring, as well."

 On Rotten Tomatoes, the film has an approval rating of 12% based on reviews from 17 critics.

 Soundtrack

-Original Motion Picture Soundtrack was released on CD on September 27, 1994 by A&M.
+S.F.W.: The Original Motion Picture Soundtrack was released on CD on September 27, 1994 by A&M Records.

 It contains 13 tracks, with two of them, "S.F.W." and "Spab 'N' Janet Evening/The Green Room", being written especially for this movie: